technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/AUnit/README.md

 }
 ```

-A timeout value of `0` means an infinite timeout, which means that the
-`testing()` test case may run forever.
-To conserve static memory, the value of
-the timeout is stored as a single byte `uint8_t`, so the maximum timeout is 255
-seconds or 4m15s.
-(It could be argued that a test taking longer than this is not
-really a unit test but an integration test, and should probably use a different
-framework, but let me know if you truly need a timeout of greater than 4m15s).

 ***ArduinoUnit Compatibility***: _Only available in AUnit._

+<a name="GoogleTestAdapter"></a>
 ## GoogleTest Adapter

 It may be possible to run simple unit tests written using
 [Google Test](https://github.com/google/googletest/) API on an Arduino platform
 by using the
 [aunit/contrib/gtest.h](src/aunit/contrib/gtest.h) adapter.
 This
-adapter layer provides a number of macros Google Test macros which map to
+adapter layer provides a number of Google Test macros which map to
 their equivalent macros in AUnit:

 * `ASSERT_EQ(e, a)` - `assertEqual()`